bionaut/react-form-essentials/README.md

  - **debug**: will provide form feedback
- - **errors**: send errors object available for all child components
+ - **errors**: send errors object available for all child components ( if this object has property with the name of child component, the value will be displayed as error for that component - this is good when checking errors asynchronously in "container components")
  - **onSubmit**: is a submit handler (use from outside container)

 ---------------------